-Aquaculture Innovation and Market Access Program (2008-2013)
+Results of the Aquaculture Innovation and Market Access Program

-- Position Canadian aquaculture products as having high value in the marketplace based on their environmental performance, traceability, and other considerations.
+- position Canadian aquaculture products as having high value in the marketplace based on their environmental performance, traceability and other considerations

-The AIMAP included a nationally competitive process with called for proposals issued on an annual basis, and based on priorities established in consultation with:
+The program included a nationally competitive process that called for proposals on an annual basis based on priorities established in consultation with:

 - Date modified: